davidepietrasanta/Sankoff-and-Fitch-Algorithms/README.md

 Rule:
 - name of unkown species must be without numbers
 - character-state must be in [0,9]
+- maximum cost to change state should not be greater than 134217727
 - path name should not be greater than 10.000 char

 Info: